 - learn the skills you’ll need to move further within your company.

-- How to reveal major trends in public debates about issues that may impact firms’ performance in the near future using discourse and rhetorical strategies;
+- You will be able to track major trends in public debates about issues that may impact firms’ performance in the near future using discourse analysis;